Veterinary Dental Care

 In between regular dental cleanings you can prevent or limit the progression of periodontal disease by brushing your pet’s teeth, giving dental treats or chews, and using oral rinses.

-When you bring your pet in for their dental cleaning, you will meet with our surgery intake technician for a few minutes to go over the procedure and any necessary paperwork.
-Veterinary dental cleanings are done under anesthesia so that the veterinarian can assess the entire mouth, checking the gums and teeth thoroughly to ensure your pet's oral health and to address any problems.
+When you bring your pet in for their dental cleaning, you will meet with our surgery intake assistant for a few minutes to go over the procedure and any necessary paperwork.
+Veterinary dental cleanings are done under anesthesia so that the veterinarian can assess the entire mouth, checking the gums and teeth thoroughly to ensure your pet’s oral health and to address any problems.
 Buildup of plaque and tartar will be removed, the teeth polished, and any unhealthy teeth extracted.
-Your pet will be closely monitored by your doctor and a licensed veterinary technician while under anesthesia and during recovery.
+Your pet will be closely monitored by your doctor and a veterinary assistant while under anesthesia and during recovery.
 When the procedure is complete, the veterinarian will call and give you an update, answer any questions you may have, and establish a discharge time for later that same day.
-At discharge, a veterinary technician will go over at home care for your pet.
+At discharge, a veterinary assistant will go over at home care for your pet.

 ROUTINE DENTAL VETERINARY PACKAGE: $676.77